exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 For easier lookup by nucleotide number, FR3D reports all basepairs in both orientations, e.g., **cWW G-C** is also reported as **cWW C-G**.
 If this would lead to ambiguities due to asymmetry, the second edge letter is lowered.
 For instance, a **cSs A-C** pair is also reported as the corresponding **csS C-A** pair, both meaning **cSS A-C** in the Leontis-Westhof terminology.
-FR3D does not lower the second **S**, if the other orientation is left undefined.
+FR3D does not lower the second **S** if the other orientation is left undefined.

-FR3D also lowers the second edge letter, if the full class name is symmetric, but the defined hydrogen bonds are not identical when flipped.
+FR3D also lowers the second edge letter if the full class name is symmetric, but the defined hydrogen bonds are not identical when flipped.
 For instance, the exact H-bonds in **cWW A-A** pairs would be ambiguous, as these pairs bind from **N6** to **N1**, and from **N1** to **C2**.

 <!-- ■⎼▶